-Funkstown Elementary School was used as a pre-kindergarten facility from 2016 through 2020.
-In 2021 and 2022, the Funkstown Elementary facility began housing the administrative staff that support the online Anytime Learning program for WCPS that is called Academy of Blended Learning Education (ABLE).
-This facility is currently planned to house the ABLE program for 2023.
-It is noted that there is no SRC associated with, or students that physically attend the Funkstown facility.
+Funkstown Elementary was used as a pre-kindergarten facility from 2016 through 2020.
+Between 2021-2023, the Funkstown Elementary facility began housing the administrative staff that support the online Anytime Learning program for WCPS that is called Academy of Blended Learning Education (ABLE).
+Starting in 2024, Landon's Project will be located at the Funkstown Elementary facility and will be available as a system-wide resource to any student enrolled in WCPS.
+The program aims to provide immediate interventions for students who would benefit from joint medical and educational services.
+The initiative will also ensure schools have sensory and adaptive resources to meet a broad range of student needs.
+It is noted that there currently is no SRC associated with the Funkstown Elementary facility, as these students are counted at their home facilities.

-In 2022, the enrollment at Jonathan Hager Elementary was above LRC and just below SRC.
-It is projected to continually grow, exceeding SRC in 2023, and potentially surpassing levels well above SRC for the foreseeable future if development comes to fruition.
+In 2023, the enrollment at Jonathan Hager Elementary was above both LRC and SRC.
+It is projected to continually grow above SRC for the foreseeable future if development comes to fruition.
 Students who attend Jonathan Hager Elementary will matriculate to multiple middle and high schools.
-Jonathan Hager Elementary is located within the Hager's Crossing Development.
-The enrollment growth projected for this elementary school is based on the final phase build out of this development and other new developments in its attendance zone.
-The largest potential new development in this attendance zone is currently located in the North Hagerstown High School educational service area.
+Jonathan Hager Elementary is located within the Hager's Crossing Development, which recently completed all construction activities.
+The enrollment growth projected for this elementary school is based on other new/conceptual developments in its attendance zone.
+The largest potential new developments in this elementary attendance zone are currently located in the North Hagerstown High School educational service area.
 While it could negatively impact enrollment at Western Heights Middle, it should have minimal future impact on South Hagerstown High.

-The enrollment at Lincolnshire Elementary was just above LRC in 2022 but below SRC.
-Lincolnshire Elementary is projected to be above LRC again in 2023 and then move to enrollment levels below LRC until 2030.
+The enrollment at Lincolnshire Elementary was above LRC in 2023 but below SRC.
+Lincolnshire Elementary is projected to be above LRC again in 2024 and remain there until 2027.
 The enrollment forecast for Lincolnshire Elementary could change pending the build out/rehabilitation of the existing Noland Village.
-Since this development is located in the Williamsport High School attendance area, it should have very little future impact on South Hagerstown High School.
+Since this development is located in the Williamsport High School attendance area, it should have very little future impact on South Hagerstown High.
 Students who attend Lincolnshire Elementary will matriculate to multiple middle and high schools.

-In 2022, Salem Avenue Elementary had an enrollment above its LRC, but below its SRC.
-Current enrollment projections indicate that Salem Avenue Elementary will exceed its SRC in 2024 and remain there through 2032.
+In 2023, Salem Avenue Elementary had an enrollment above its LRC, but just below its SRC.
+Current enrollment projections indicate that Salem Avenue Elementary will exceed its SRC in 2024 and remain there through 2033.
 Salem Avenue Elementary currently has four (4) portable classrooms to provide additional classroom space for this facility.
 As previously identified, the two (2) developments in this attendance area are expected to adversely impact enrollment at Salem Avenue Elementary and Western Heights Middle in the near future.

-Rockland Woods Elementary is a five-round elementary school facility that opened in 2008, in part, due to the large proposed Westfields development.
+Rockland Woods Elementary is a five-round school that opened in 2008, in part, due to the large proposed Westfields development.
 Students who attend Rockland Woods Elementary will matriculate to multiple middle and high schools.
-In 2022, Rockland Woods Elementary had an enrollment that was just under its LRC.
-While the Westfields development has approved lots with 726 permits, up to 49 additional lots are pending permit.
-Prior to the pandemic, this facility's enrollment was increasing annually due to the Westfield's development activity, build out, and pupil generation.
+In 2023, Rockland Woods Elementary had an enrollment that was just under its LRC.
+While the Westfields development has approved lots with 752 permits, up to 23 additional lots are pending permit.
+Prior to the pandemic, this facility's enrollment was increasing annually due to the Westfields development's activity, build out, and pupil generation.
 The Rockland Woods Elementary attendance area contains several other large developments (both conceptual and in process) and has land that is zoned and is well suited for future development.
 The collective developments in this area are anticipated to increase enrollment at this facility.
-Based on current projections, enrollment at Rockland Woods Elementary will remain above LRC, but will most likely not surpass its SRC until after 2032.
+Based on current projections, enrollment at Rockland Woods Elementary will surpass its LRC by 2027 and its SRC after 2033.